Slotting

 - Improved Product Handling

-- A critical consideration in a warehouse environment is that items do not get damaged during shipment or storage.
+- A critical consideration in a warehouse environment is preventing item damage during shipment or storage

-- Good inventory slotting means items are stored correctly — perishable food is stored in refrigerated containers, for example.
+- Good inventory / items are stored correctly — perishable food is stored in refrigerated containers, for example.

-- This means customers receive their items in good condition.
+- This ensures that customers receive their items in good condition.

 - Optimized Storage